pornin/rust-fn-dsa/README.md

     can be used if compiled code footprint is an issue.
 SSE2 opcodes will still be used.

+  - `shake256x4`: switch the internal PRNG from SHAKE256 to four SHAKE256
+    instances running in parallel, with interleaved output; this makes signature generation about 20% faster on x86 with AVX2 support, but slightly raises stack usage.
+On other platforms (including x86 without AVX2 support) it does not noticeably change signing performance.
+The impact on key pair generation speed is always small.

   - `div_emu`: on `riscv64`, do not use the hardware implementation for floating-point divisions.
 This feature was included because some RISC-V cores, in particular the SiFive U74, have constant-time